juniortaeza/OxfordHack2020/README.md

   • **MathWorks** -

-  • **echoAR** - utilized echoAR by generating models/components, importing them into Reality Composer, and assembling them into a circuit
+  • **echoAR** - utilized echoAR by generating models, importing them into Reality Composer, and assembling them for a clear visualization of the required components in a circuit (resistor/bulb)